For many years, brick and mortar art galleries were the only way an art

 Do you exhibit your photos at brick and mortar art

 galleries?
-I participated in a few art shows for charity when I
+A dozen of my California Wine Country ChromaLuxe metal prints are currently on display at a gallery on the Sonoma Coast.
+I also participated in a few art shows for charity when I

 first started out and sold a few pieces.
 The business model doesn't really

-that I do.
-However, I have worked with a gallery in Carmel on an art consulting project.
+work for me though.
+However, I have also worked with a gallery in Carmel on an art consulting project.
 I’m always open to

 participating in project-based work as opposed to consignment work however